John Connally: 1980 presidential run

-Connally announced in January 1979 that he would seek the Republican nomination for President in 1980.
-He was considered a great orator and strong leader and was featured on the cover of Time with the heading "Hot on the Trail", but his wheeler-dealer image remained a liability.
+Connally announced in January 1979 that he would seek the Republican nomination for president in 1980.
+He was considered a great orator and strong leader and was featured on the cover of Time with the heading "Hot on the Trail", but his wheeler-dealer image remained a liability, particularly in New England, an ancestrally Republican area.
 Connally drew the backing of Republican state representative Fred Agnich of Dallas.
-Connally raised more money than any other candidate, but he was never able to overtake the popular conservative front-runner, Ronald Reagan of California.
+Connally raised more money than any other candidate, but he was never able to overtake the popular conservative front-runner, Ronald Reagan of California, which frustrated Connally deeply.
 Connally spent his money nationally, while rival candidate George H. W. Bush, also from Houston, targeted his time and money in early states and won the Iowa caucus.
+This was also due to his campaign manager, Eddie Mahe Jr, believing that his time was better spent in Southern states, where Connally was already a strong competitor.

+Connally's views on foreign policy in the Middle East led to the New York Times calling him the "favored Saudi candidate".
+Most controversially, he gave a speech in front of the National Press Club where he called firmly for a two state solution in the Middle East in which Israel would permanently withdraw from all of the territory it occupied in 1967, while Palestine would either become a state or a region of Jordan, in exchange for the recognition of Israel by the Arab states and a firm flow of oil.
+The speech was blamed for many of the following failures of the Connally campaign, including a fall in the polls.

 Following his loss in Iowa, Connally focused on South Carolina, an early primary state in which he had the support of U.S. Senator Strom Thurmond.
 He lost there to Reagan 55 to 30 percent and withdrew from the contest.
 Despite spending $11 million during the campaign, Connally secured the support of only a single delegate, Ada Mills of Clarksville, Arkansas, who became nationally known for a brief time as the "$11 million delegate".

 After withdrawing, Connally endorsed Reagan and appeared with the former governor at the Dallas-Fort Worth Airport, fundraisers and other campaign events.
 During a press conference, Connally was asked if he thought Reagan was the best man to be president.
 Connally joked, "I think he's the second best man I can think of."

+Connally was reported to have been interested in becoming Secretary of State or Secretary of Defense in the Reagan Administration, but was only offered the post of Secretary of Energy, which he turned down.
+Governor of Texas Bill Clements said that Connally rejected the position for personal reasons and to focus on his law practice with Vinson & Elkins.
+He purchased a $1 million apartment in Washington, D.C., from one of the Shah's sisters, reportedly due to higher political aspirations.
+He was assigned as one of the President's Foreign Intelligence Advisory Board's 19 members.